 Experienced transfusion, transplantation, and tissue banking personnel supervise the trainee.
 The fellow is expected to attain a level of competence and understanding that will prepare him or her to function as a blood center director, clinical consultant, and educator.

-For more information about the Puget Sound Blood Center Fellowship Training in Transfusion Medicine, contact Terry Gernsheimer, MD, at (206) 292-6521, or e-mail.
+For more information about the Puget Sound Blood Center Fellowship Training in Transfusion Medicine, contact Theresa Nester, MD at TheresaN@psbc.org or the program coordinator at (206) 689-6523.